5 Things you can do to Make an Older Persons' Christmas Special

 Christmas is meant to be a joyful time spent with friends & family.
 However, some older people don’t have the privilege of having social connections.
 Age UK states that ‘There are more than 2.5 million older people who have no one to turn to for help and support.
 Many of them will be alone this Christmas.’

-Top 5 Things you can do to Support Older People at Christmas:
+Top 5 Things You Can Do to Support Older People at Christmas:

 1. Volunteer with a local organisation